Comcast/llm-stability/README.md

 - `pip install -r requirements.txt`

-Now you should have an functioning environment to use.
+Now you should have a functioning environment to use.

 ### 3.1 Setup to run evaluation